-Alternative 1's proposed location is considered to be the best option as it would be more accessible for commuters during peak hours of traffic flow.
+Alternative 1's proposed location provides excellent accessibility for commuters during peak hours of traffic flow.
 Other improvements include approximately 50 paved parking spaces on the western and southern margin of the property.
 Alternative 1 would meet the purpose and need for the Proposed Action and is considered reasonable according to the screening criteria.

-• Alternative 2: Bradshaw Road Site, Fort Benning
+Alternative 2: Bradshaw Road Site

-The selection of Alternative 2 would result in the relocation, operation and maintenance of the NOSC to Fort Benning's Main Post within what is currently a parcel utilized as open green space.
-The Bradshaw Road Site is located on the corner of Bradshaw Road and Goltra Avenue east of Lawson Army Airfield and is an open six acre parcel available for immediate development.
+The selection of Alternative 2 would result in the relocation, operation, and maintenance of the NOSC to Fort Benning's Main Post within what is currently a parcel utilized as open green space (Figure 2-2).
+The Bradshaw Road Site is located on the corner of Bradshaw Road and Goltra Avenue east of Lawson Army Airfield and is a sparsely forested six acre parcel available for immediate development.
 Necessary utilities are available, but no other improvements exist.
 Alternative 2 would likewise meet the purpose and need for the Proposed Action and is considered reasonable according to the screening criteria.